Alesarabandi/Asthma-Assessment-and-Management-Tool-AAMT/README.md

 # Features

-User-Friendly Interface: Built with Tkinter for easy input and output interaction.
+User Friendly Interface: Built with Tkinter for easy input and output interaction.

 Machine Learning Models: Trained using Support Vector Machines (SVM) and Random Forest classifiers to provide reliable assesment.